Categories

 Trying to do justice to the coast of Sierra Leone is like quoting an Elizabeth Barrett Browning sonnet: ‘How do I love thee?
 Let me count the ways.’
 Each beach has a character and style of its own, from the colour of its sand to the quality of its waves, keeping even the most easily bored beachgoer striving for a new stretch of sunny, sultry, swim-friendly perfection.

-And for now, devoid of mass tourism, they are all wild, spacious and feel a world away from the high rise developments that usually ruin most stretches of prime ocean real estate.
+For now, devoid of mass tourism, the beaches here are wild, spacious and feel a world away from the high rise developments that usually ruin most stretches of prime ocean real estate.
 So which is the one for you?
+Join us on a journey around the best beaches in Sierra Leone and start planning your next adventure.

-John Obey beach Sierra Leone by Katrina Manson
+Orange sand on John Obey beach in Sierra Leone

 The dramatic mountain backdrop and burnished sands make John Obey beach one of the most stunning in Sierra Leone © Katrina Manson

-Alas, the people behind the project have upped stakes and moved on, but the beach they’ve left behind remains the charmer its always been.
+Alas, the people behind the project have upped stakes and moved on, but the beach they’ve left behind remains the charmer it has always been.
 To the north, an impressive mountain backdrop descends to a river that runs behind the beach, effectively turning it into a permanent sandbar.

 Spend a playful day in the waters of River Number Two © National Tourist Board of Sierra Leone